wgobrien/am-research/report/report_phases.md

 very valuable
   - Decreases material waste, local control of materials, mass customization
 - Laser powder bed fusion is a popular and effective method of printing metals
-  - Able to achieve extremely detailed parts and complex topolgies
+  - Able to achieve extremely detailed parts and complex topologies
-  - applications in aerospace, defense, and biomdeical industries
+  - applications in aerospace, defense, and biomedical industries
 ### How are we going to tackle this issue?
 - As outlined below, there are many applications of machine learning in the cycle of additive manufacturing